The Writing Guru Reviews: Trustworthy Resume Writer Reviews

 I have always been one to review the company and back-check its reviewer to see if the reviews match up and appear out of the sorts.
 Part of that has to do with my legal background and skeptical mindset.

 Employees and subcontractors are self-reviewing the company.
 Google the names and determine if there is a pre-existing relationship.
 If employees or business associates are self-reviewing the resume writing services company to bolster rankings or engagement pod members (who have never been a client/customer of the business) are writing recommendations, this violates Federal Trade Commission (FTC) guidelines and should be reported.

 There’s an exceedingly high proportion of reviews to the years in business/collecting reviews.
-If a company was established just 2 years ago, incurring 100+ reviews in 2 years should send red flags to any consumer, especially if they are claiming to be an executive resume writing company.
+If a company was established just a few years ago, incurring 100+ reviews in just a couple of years should send red flags to any consumer, especially if they are claiming to be an executive resume writing company.

 The job stats and career profile of the reviewer does not match up with their LinkedIn profile.
 I have seen situations where companies are impersonating professionals and other high-profile individuals and stealing their identity to bolster the company’s rankings with fake 5-star reviews.
 The other thing to consider is if the reviewer is writing a review claiming they are an EVP of FinTech, but their LinkedIn profile shows they have never been an EVP of FinTech (and their background shows no FinTech experience), this is clearly fake and should be reported immediately.
 Not to mention, it again violates FTC guidelines.

 Time-frame of reviews.
 Chances are, most service-based start-ups and newly established businesses are not getting loads of reviews on a daily basis.
 If they are, approach with caution as these may be fake or pay-to-play.